Best Places to Visit in Saudi Arabia: Top Attractions, Cities & Things to Do

 Red Sea Coast & Islands

 Saudi Arabia’s Red Sea coastline remains one of the country’s best-kept secrets.
 With its clear waters, coral reefs, and untouched islands, the coast is becoming a major destination for sustainable tourism.
+The Farasan Islands are particularly striking, known for their mangroves, birdlife, and calm waters.
+Divers can explore underwater arches, coral forests, and shipwrecks - some dating back centuries.

 As the Red Sea tourism projects continue to develop, visitors will gain access to luxury resorts, marine sanctuaries, and eco-friendly beach escapes that blend modern comfort with environmental preservation.
+Snorkelers and swimmers can enjoy warm, crystal-clear waters year-round, making the region ideal for both beginners and experienced adventurers.
+Whether you seek relaxation or exploration, the Red Sea coast offers some of the most beautiful natural places in Saudi Arabia, with landscapes that feel pristine and untouched.

 Best Cities to Visit in Saudi Arabia